PrajwalP-BmsCS/Movie_Booking_Bajaj/README.md

 * GET /movie?date=2024-05-10: Get a list of movies based on date.
 * GET /movie?title=Whiplash: Get a list of movies based on title.
 * GET /movie?location=Cineplexx: Get a list of movies based on location.
-* GET /movie/booking/history: Get booking history.
+* GET /movie/booking/summary: Get booking summary.
 * POST /movie: Add a new movie.
 * POST /movie/booking/{movieId}/{tickets}/{payment}: Create a new booking.
 * DELETE /movie/{movieId}: Delete a movie.